MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure-ad-b2c.md

     ...
 ```

+> [!NOTE]
+> If your Azure Notification Hubs instance only has one Redirect URI defined, the `AuthenticationClient` instance may work without specifying the Redirect URI with the `WithRedirectUri` clause.
+However, you should always specify this value in case your Azure configuration expands to support other clients or authentication methods.

 The `OnAppearing` event handler in the **LoginPage.xaml.cs** code behind calls `AcquireTokenSilentAsync` to refresh the authentication token for users that have logged in before.
 The authentication process redirects to the `LogoutPage` if successful and does nothing on failure.
 The following example shows the silent reauthentication process in `OnAppearing`: